selwyn-adams/Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the [ELK Playbook](Ansible/elk.yml file to the ansible folder of your control node.
+- Copy the [ELK Playbook](Ansible/elk.yml) file to the ansible folder of your control node.
-- Update the elk.yml file to include
+- Update the elk.yml file to include the ELk Server and it's IP address.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to ELK server's IP address to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 	- Answer: The elk.yml file is the playbook file.
 It is by ansible  and has a .yml extension.
 You copy this file to your ansible folder found in etc/ansible.